citp/privacy-policy-historical/y/yo/you/yourcareeverywhere.com.md

 ### Contacting YCE

-Please send us an email by using the [Contact Us](https://web.archive.org/contact-us.html) link at the bottom of every page of our site if you have any questions about this Privacy Policy or the Personal Information we maintain about you.
+Please send us an email by using the [Contact Us](https://web.archive.org/content/medhost/your-care-everywhere/contact-us.html) link at the bottom of every page of our site if you have any questions about this Privacy Policy or the Personal Information we maintain about you.

 You can also contact the Privacy Office at:

-YCU, Inc.
+MEDHOST Cloud Services, Inc.

 Attn: Privacy Officer

-6550 Carothers Parkway #100,
+6550 Carothers Parkway Suite 160,

 Franklin, TN 37067